evelyntavares/bankist-app/README.md

 ## What is Bankist?

 Bankist replicates essential functionalities found in typical bank applications.
-Introduced by Jonas Schmedtmann, this project serves as a practical learning exercise for DOM manipulation and user interaction.
+Introduced by Jonas Schmedtmann, this project serves as a practical learning exercise for working with arrays, dates, and timers.

 ## Features